Multiple Choice Written Test: Qualifying (Pass/Fail)

-The qualifying written test, which will consist of multiple-choice questions, may examine candidates for knowledge of: scientific methods of analysis, including principles and problem identification; scientific definitions and terminology; mathematics and measurement techniques; appropriate handling of physical evidence at a crime scene; organic and inorganic chemistry, including physical properties of chemical substances; biology, including biochemistry and physiology; anatomy; hematology; genetics; physics; use of appropriate types of charts and graphs to display data; attention to detail; reading comprehension; and the ability to read street maps.
+The qualifying written test, which will consist of multiple-choice questions, may examine candidates for knowledge of: scientific methods of analysis, including principles and problem identification; scientific definitions and terminology; statistics and measurement techniques; appropriate handling of physical evidence at a crime scene; sciences: organic and inorganic chemistry, including physical properties of chemical substances; biology, including biochemistry and physiology; human anatomy; molecular biology; genetics; and physics; use of appropriate types of charts and graphs to display data; attention to detail; reading comprehension; and the ability to read street maps.

 You may bring an automatic hand-held calculator to the test site for use during the written test.
 There will be no power source provided at the test site, so your calculator must have its own power source.

 At the time of the qualifying written test, candidates will be required to complete an advisory essay test by preparing a written response on a general subject related to the duties of a Criminalist.
 This written response will not be separately scored, but its content and its quality, as a written communication will be considered in the evaluation of the candidate's overall qualifications.
 Candidates who do not respond to the essay question will be disqualified from the examination.

 Candidates’ Criminalist Supplemental Training and Experience Questionnaire and advisory essay will be evaluated only if the candidates achieve a passing score on the qualifying written test.
 The Supplemental Training and Experience Questionnaires, advisory essays and City employment applications of these candidates will be submitted to an expert review panel for evaluation.
 The expert review panel will assign a numeric score to each candidate based on an assessment of each candidate’s overall qualifications, as described on the candidate’s City application, Training and Experience Questionnaire and advisory essay.